 Pemba Crown Hotel

-This hotel is a good option for those really needing to make their money stretch.
-Designed with the intention of hosting both local and international guests, the hotel does not come with a lot of the luxuries that one expects from a holiday in Zanzibar.
+The Pemba Crown Hotel is a good option for those really needing to make their money stretch.
+Designed with the intention of hosting both local and international guests at one of the most affordable Pemba Island hotels, the hotel does not come with a lot of the luxuries that one expects from a holiday in Zanzibar.
 The staff, however, are friendly and the hotel is clean and well run.

 - Location: In the city centre of Wete.
 The hotel does not have a restaurant, but there are a few places to eat in the town itself.

-- Price: A room will set you back between US$25 and US$50 per night if you pay in Tanzanian Shillings.
+- Price: A room costs between US$25 and US$50 per night if you pay in Tanzanian Shillings.

 - Rating: 6.5/10.
-While it is not the most glamourous retreat, the hotel offers everything would need on a budget holiday including air conditioning and mosquito nets.
+While it is not the most glamourous retreat, the hotel offers everything you would need on a budget holiday, including air conditioning and mosquito nets.

-With its own private, pristine stretch of virgin beach, the establishment offers spacious rooms with sea views, exhilarating seaside activities and tours around the magnificent island of Pemba.
+With its own private, pristine stretch of virgin beach, the Misali Beach Resort offers spacious rooms with sea views, exhilarating seaside activities and tours around the magnificent island, ranking it as one of the best Pemba Island hotels.

 - Location: In Wesha, only 20 minutes from the main town of Chake Chake and the airport.
 A restaurant, swimming pool, café and doctor are available to guests.
 Classic beach activities such as scuba diving, fishing, spice tours and sunset cruises can also be arranged.